 - Writing & Speaking: Score of 21 or higher

-Applicants to the Master of Community and Regional Planning (MCRP) program must prepare and submit a 600-word statement of interest.
-The statement will help us assess whether your objectives can be satisfied by the School of Community and Regional Planning (SCARP).
+Applicants to the Master of Community and Regional Planning (MCRP) program must prepare and submit a 600-word Statement of Interest.
+This will help the Admissions Committee assess whether your objectives can be satisfied by the School of Community and Regional Planning (SCARP).
 We recommend you provide this statement to your referees in preparation for submitting your MCRP application.

 - Your interest in planning and why you have chosen it as a career

 - Any previous experience that has influenced your decision to pursue a planning career (e.g., employment and/or volunteer experiences, academic background, conferences attended, etc.)